Source: Bench Accounting

 Communicating with a remote group of workers while growing your eStore is an art in itself and requires using the right tools.
 Here is a short list of some essential apps and platforms that can help you stay in touch, manage projects, and share files.

 YouCanBook.Me – Schedule short meetings.

 WhatsApp – Quick messages or calls on the go.

 Google Hangouts – Video calls via your Google account.

 Google Drive – Share files and collaborate on documents.

 Dropbox – Share files of any size.

 The road to automation may seem tedious, but it unravels and leads to great results once you commit to it.
-Start by hiring your first VA, using the right tools, and offering structured onboarding.
+Start by hiring a VA, using the right tools, and offering structured onboarding.
 Results will follow.
-Learn from the process, and build trust with your VAs so you can delegate ever more tasks and seamlessly scale your operation.
+Learn from the process, and build trust with VAs so you can delegate ever more tasks and seamlessly scale your operation.